liotier/Geogizmos/Isosmfar/README.md

 - **[Nominatim](https://nominatim.org/)** – for name autocompletion
 - **[OpenStreetMap tiles](https://www.openstreetmap.org/)** – for basemap backgrounds

-No build system, no external dependencies beyond the included libraries.
 The app is fully self-contained - with the notable exception of being entirely dependent and built on the whole Openstreetmap universe...
 Isosmfar is nothing without Openstreetmap data and services.

 I love Openstreetmap !

 ## 📖 How It Works